 So where’s best to après in Austria?
 So many resorts almost made the cut, with honorary mentions going to Kitzbühel and Sölden, but these are our favourites:

 Top 5 après-ski resorts in Austria

-St Anton is Austrias après capital, with legendary bars lining the home runs.
-For all out fun, head straight for Mooserwirt, one of Europe’s most famous bars and Austria’s ultimate après spot.
-They serve more beer here each day than anywhere else in Austria and the Europop blares out from 3pm.
+St Anton is Austria’s après capital, with legendary bars lining the home runs.
+For all out fun, head straight for Mooserwirt, one of Europe’s most famous bars and Austria’s ultimate après spot, where Europop blares out from 3pm.
 Dancing on the tables is expected.
 Another renowned après bar is Krazy Kanguruh, on the piste down from Gampen.
-It’s one of St Antons oldest and serves up a heady mix of delicious food during the day and strong drinks and loud music from 4pm.
+It’s one of St Antons oldest and serves up a mix of delicious food during the day and loud music from 4pm.

 Ischgl’s reputation precedes it.
 Often described as the Ibiza of the Austrian Alps, it easily rivals St Anton for its dedication to après.
 There are lots of après spots and by early evening, the partygoers tend to have poured out into the towns pretty streets for communal merrymaking.
 At the end of the main run, Schatzi Bar is a cosy chalet setting known for its scantily clad, dirndl-wearing barmaids who serve cocktails and dance on the bar.
 If you want to carry on the party, head to Fire and Ice.
 Its big, its loud and it has an ice bar, disco and even a chillout lounge.